 Scoro's Gantt chart is interactive, so you can use it for updating project details.
 For example, if deliverables or deadlines change, move or pull on the task to change the timeline.
 Add tasks on the left-hand side and distribute responsibilities using the assignee column.

-If you toggle open the Quoted vs Actual table, you will be able to see if your project is progressing on budget at a service level.
+With the help of the Quoted vs actual table, you will be able to see if your project is progressing on budget at a service level.
 The table provides a complete overview of project financials, from time spent to income generated and costs incurred.
+Read more on the Quoted vs actual table.

 4. Budget summary